 contentid to contain whatever you need to identify the episode properly, such as the TV series it is from and the season it is in, as well as the identifier for the specific episode.

-If you implement Roku search, use the same
+If you are participating in Roku Search, the

 Choosing a mediaType

 A mediaType is a value used to categorize each type of content available on your channel.
 See MediaType behavior for more information.

 NOTE: To pass certification, you must submit one sample deep link for each

 mediaType value used in your channel, along with a matching sample contentid.
 See Submitting deep linking content for certification.

 - movie - a long-form film or movie